NihalKhatwani/nihalkhatwani.github.io/README.md

 # personal website
-about me, credit to james scholz for the inspo
+about me, credit to james scholz